wtcere27/wtcere27.github.io/projects.md

 Description of your project.

 [Download Report PDF](Assets/SC324_Capstone_Report.pdf)

-Please email me if you would like the code used for this project.
+Please email me if you are interested in the code used for this project.

 ---